Last Updated on 9 July, 2021 by Veronica

 Rainbow Forest Museum

-In addition to information, it is a museum where they have an exhibition of skeletons of not very large dinosaurs.
+In addition to information, it is a museum with an exhibition of skeletons of not very large dinosaurs.

 Practical facts Petrified Forest National Park